North Georgia Rivers

 Does the Etowah have wild trout?

-Yes — wild rainbow trout live in the upper headwaters and cool feeder creeks (usually 7–11 inches), and a couple of feeder creeks hold native brook trout (5–9 inches), including one accessed by Bowman's private vineyard beat.
+Yes — wild rainbow trout live in the upper Etowah headwaters and cool feeder creeks (usually 7–11 inches), and two feeder creeks hold native brook trout (5–9 inches) — the southernmost native brookies in the system, one of which Bowman's vineyard beat accesses.
 The middle river is primarily stocked.

 Do you need to check regulations to fish the Etowah?